UCLA Mattel Children's Hospital

 UCLA Mattel Children's Hospital (MCH) at Ronald Reagan UCLA Medical Center is a nationally ranked pediatric acute care children's hospital located in Los Angeles, California.
 The hospital has 156 pediatric beds, is affiliated with the University of California, Los Angeles David Geffen School of Medicine, and is a member of UCLA Health.
 The hospital provides comprehensive pediatric specialties and subspecialties to pediatric patients aged 0–21 throughout California.
 Mattel Children's also sometimes treats adults that require pediatric care.
 UCLA Mattel Children's Hospital features an ACS verified pediatric level 1 trauma center.
 The UCLA Mattel Children's Hospital is located on the third and fifth floors of the newly constructed Ronald Reagan UCLA Medical Center.

-The hospital's mission is "to provide treatment for children in a compassionate atmosphere, and, as a teaching hospital, to conduct research that improves the understanding and treatment of pediatric diseases," as stated in its mission statement.

 History

 It was founded in 1950 as the UCLA Department of Pediatrics and was located in the Marion Davies wing of the old UCLA Medical Center, which was named after Marion Davies donated $1.8 million to fund the construction.
 The wing was operational starting in 1962, renamed in 1998, until moving into the new hospital in 2008.
-The Marion Davies wing included a 20-bed pediatric intensive care unit, 23 bed level 3 neonatal intensive care unit, a 77-bed general pediatrics ward, and a children's outpatient center.
+The Marion Davies wing included a 20-bed pediatric intensive care unit, 22 bed level IV neonatal intensive care unit, a 77-bed general pediatrics ward, and a children's outpatient center.
 The hospital became a member of the National Association of Children's Hospitals and Related Institutions as a hospital within a hospital.

-In 1994 the medical center was damaged by the 1994 Northridge earthquakes and administration started planning for a rebuild.
+In 1994, the medical center was damaged by the 1994 Northridge earthquakes and administration started planning for a rebuild.
 Executives from Mattel donated $25 million to help fund the development of the children's hospital, and UCLA stated that the donation covered 75% of the construction of their pediatric facilities.
 The name of "UCLA Mattel Children's Hospital" was given to the hospital to honor the donations from Mattel, Inc.

-In 2011 it was revealed that some patient data from Mattel Children's was stolen when criminals broke into a doctors house and stole a hard drive of patient information.
+In 2011, it was revealed that some patient data from Mattel Children's was stolen when criminals broke into a doctors house and stole a hard drive of patient information.

 Large donations for the hospital have also come from celebrities throughout Hollywood including Gwyneth Paltrow and Alexandra and Sean Parker who raised $2.5 million from various events.

 In 2017, Mattel donated $50 million to the hospital to help expand pediatric services and fund pediatric medical research at the hospital.
 The single donation was the largest ever made to UCLA Mattel Children's Hospital.
 The donation is also believed to be the largest ever made by Mattel.

 About

 While not onsite, the Ronald McDonald House of Los Angeles is located a few miles away adjacent to Children's Hospital Los Angeles.

-The hospital operates an American Academy of Pediatrics verified level III neonatal intensive care unit with the capacity of 22 beds for critically ill newborns.
+The hospital operates an American Academy of Pediatrics verified level IV neonatal intensive care unit with the capacity of 22 beds for critically ill newborns.